MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/relativeonewayburstdensity-element-sdn-interface-2-1-1.md

 - xml
 ---

-# RelativeOneWayBurstDensity element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# RelativeOneWayBurstDensity element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Total one-way burst density involving unsteady transmission.
 An unsteady transmission is one where data flows in random bursts as opposed to a steady stream.
 This metric measures data flow between the client and the server and is only reported for application sharing streams using Lync 2013.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information